eProsima/Fast-DDS-docs/docs/use-cases.rst

 By default, Fast-RTPS uses SPDP protocol for the PDP phase.
 This entails the participants sending periodic PDP announcements over a well known multicast addresses, using IP ports calculated from the domain.
-For large deployments, this can result in quite some meta traffic, since whenever a participant receives a PDP message via multicast, it replays to the remote participant using an address and port specified in the message.
+For large deployments, this can result in quite some meta traffic, since whenever a participant receives a PDP message via multicast, it replies to the remote participant using an address and port specified in the message.
 In this scenario the number of PDP connections is *N * (N - 1)*, with *N* being the number of participants in the network.

 However, it is often the case that not all the participants need to be aware of all the rest of the remote participants